andypowe11/AWS-Docker-Swarm-with-Consul/README.md

 more or less as described at https://github.com/docker/swarm/blob/master/docs/install-manual.md.

 The two Swarm managers are called 'manager0' and 'manager1'.
-The Consul is called 'consul0'.
+The Consul server is called 'consul0'.

 All instances use the standard Amazon Linux AMI.